-Obviously cost will go up as you venture from the standard zinc screws.
-But to prevent your projects from failing a few years down the road the extra spent now is worth it later.
+The cost will increase as you venture from the standard zinc screws.
+But to prevent your projects from failing a few years later, the extra spent now is worth it later.

 Screw Design Matters to Avoid Breaks and Splinters

-One of the biggest concerns I have when using screws in hardwoods is breaking the screw.
+One of my biggest concerns when using screws in hardwoods is breaking the screw.